 - Top of extension planks must be flush with main deck boards. - 2.
-Centerline of tracks or tires must be loaded on the main deck, not on extension brackets. - Failure to load extension brackets properly can result in equipment damage and personal injury. - Center the load on the trailer.
+Centerline of tracks or tires must be loaded on the main deck, not on extension brackets. - 3.
+Failure to load extension brackets properly can result in equipment damage and personal injury. - Center the load on the trailer.
 DO NOT load to one side.
 Position the load for proper weight distribution.
-See "Preparation for Loading and Unloading" on page 3-13 for loading procedure.
+(See "Preparation for Loading and Unloading" on page 3-11) for loading procedure.

-- 1. Do not overload extensions.
+- 1. DO NOT overload extensions.
 Overwidth ratings are given in standard specifications. - 2.
-Do not secure load to overwidths or undercarriage.
+DO NOT secure load to overwidths or undercarriage.
 Secure load frame to mounted d-rings or gotchas located in the approach plate and frame beam flanges.
 Failure to do so may cause serious injury or death.

-Figure 3-6: Gooseneck Attachment to Frame
+Figure 3-6: Swingout Outrigger Platform Extension